lambdaclass/concrete/docs/COMPILER_PIPELINE.md

 their own project loading, source discovery, diagnostics, policy loading, or target-profile logic.

+This is a product decision as much as an architecture decision.
+Concrete should feel like one coherent toolchain, not a compiler plus a pile of wrapper scripts.
+The lesson from languages with strong developer tooling is that `build`, `run`, `test`, `fmt`, docs, diagnostics, and language-server facts should share the same project model.

 ## Non-Goals

 This phase does not introduce a new proof system, external compiler framework,